Mini-Batch Robustness Verification of Deep Neural Networks

 Then, the main loop runs while there are inputs in the tree $\mathcal{T}$ (\Cref{line::main_loop}).
-At each iteration, $\mathcal{MAB}$ recommends a batch size $k$ (\Cref{line::recommend}). \tool then searches $\mathcal{T}$ for a mini-batch $B$ of up to size $k$, extracts it (\Cref{line::search_batch}) and updates $k$ to be the actual batch size (\Cref{line::actual_batch}).
-For every input $x$ in the mini-batch, \tool performs a verification analysis separately up to layer $\ell$ (Lines~\ref{line::prefix_boundsb}--\ref{line::prefix_boundse}).
+At each iteration, $\mathcal{MAB}$ recommends a batch size $k$ (\Cref{line::recommend}). \tool then searches $\mathcal{T}$ for a mini-batch $B$ of up to size $k$, constructs it (\Cref{line::search_batch}) and updates $k$ to be the actual batch size (\Cref{line::actual_batch}).
+For every input $x$ in the mini-batch, \tool analyzes its $\epsilon$-ball separately up to layer $\ell$ (Lines~\ref{line::prefix_boundsb}--\ref{line::prefix_boundse}).
 This analysis computes for every $B_\epsilon^\infty(x)$ and every layer real-valued bounds, using MILPs (described in~\Cref{sec:milp}).
 The bounds are stored in a dictionary \texttt{bounds} mapping input to its bounds, i.e., \texttt{bounds[$x$]} is a list of lists, where the $i^\text{th}$ list contains the bounds of the neurons in layer $N_i$.

 Next, \tool verifies the mini-batch.
 It begins by encoding the mini-batch verification problem over all inputs in $B$ from layer $N_{\ell+1}$ to the output layer (\Cref{line::verify_batch_begin}), where the input space to layer $N_{\ell+1}$ is the union of the bounds of layer $N_\ell$ over all inputs.
 We describe the encoding in~\Cref{sec:milp}.
 At high-level, it consists of constraints such that if they are satisfiable, there is a vector $v$, which is not classified as $c$, contained within the bounds of $N_\ell$ of some input $x\in B$.
 This vector is possibly an indication to an adversarial example within $B_\epsilon^\infty(x)$.
 This is the case if there is $x'\in B_\epsilon^\infty(x)$ such that $v$ is the output of layer $N_\ell$ for $x'$, i.e., $v=N_\ell\circ\ldots \circ N_1(x')$.
 Because the bounds provide an overapproximation, it can happen that there is no such $x'$ in $B_\epsilon^\infty(x)$.
 Our encoding of the union relies on a binary variable $I_x$, for each $x\in B$, and on constraints that guarantee that if the MILP is satisfiable, exactly one $I_x$ is equal to $1$.
 If $I_x=1$ for $x\in B$, then the satisfying assignment includes a vector $v$ within the bounds of $N_\ell$ for $B_\epsilon^\infty(x)$ that is not classified as $c$.
 This union encoding enables \tool to not lose precision at the layer $N_\ell$ and identify \emph{which} input from $B$ \emph{may} be non-robust.
 Our MILP encoding is submitted to a solver, which returns an assignment \texttt{cex} or $\bot$ (\Cref{line::verify_batch_mid}).